1 - Setting up for the Bootstrap Installer

 • The following user accounts are present to perform the required tasks:

-• ADMINISTRATOR_USER is the sudoer user account that is responsible to install and uninstall the Big Data Protector on the cluster.
+• ADMINISTRATOR_USER: The sudoer user account that is responsible for installing and uninstalling the Big Data Protector. on the cluster.
 This user account must have sudo access to install the product.

-• EXECUTOR_USER: It is a user that has ownership of all Protegrity files, directories, and services.
+• EXECUTOR_USER: A user that has ownership of all Protegrity files, directories, and services.

-• OPERATOR_USER: It is responsible for performing tasks, such as, starting or stopping tasks, monitoring services, updating the configuration, and maintaining the cluster while the Big Data Protector is installed on it.
+• OPERATOR_USER: Responsible for performing tasks, such as, starting or stopping tasks, monitoring services, updating the configuration, and maintaining the cluster while the Big Data Protector is installed.
 If you want to start, stop, or restart the Protegrity services, then you require sudoer privileges for this user to impersonate the EXECUTOR_USER.

 • Depending on the requirements, a single user on the system may perform multiple roles.
 If a single user is performing multiple roles, then ensure that the following conditions are met: